juicedata/juicefs/docs/en/getting-started/for_distributed.md

 # JuiceFS Quick Start Guide for Distributed Mode

-The previous document ["JuiceFS Quick Start Guide for Standalone Mode "](for_local.md) created a file system that can be mounted on any host by using a combination of an "object store" and a "SQLite" database.
-Thanks to the feature that the object store is accessible by any computer with privileges on the network, we can access the same JuiceFS file system on different computers by simply copying the SQLite database file to any computer that wants to access the store.
+The previous document ["JuiceFS Quick Start Guide for Standalone Mode "](for_local.md) introduces how to create a file system that can be mounted on any host by using an "object storage" and a "SQLite" database.
+Thanks to the feature that the object storage is accessible by any computer with privileges on the network, we can also access the same JuiceFS file system on different computers by simply copying the SQLite database file to any computer that needs to access the storage.

-Obviously, it is feasible to share the file system by copying the SQLite database between computers, but the real-time availability of the files is not guaranteed.
-Since SQLite is a single file database that cannot be accessed by multiple computers at the same time, we need to use a database that supports network access, such as Redis, PostgreSQL, MySQL, etc., in order to allow a file system to be mounted and read by multiple computers in a distributed environment.
+However, the real-time availability of the files is not guaranteed if the file system is shared by the above approach.
+Since SQLite is a single file database that cannot be accessed by multiple computers at the same time, a database that supports network access is needed, such as Redis, PostgreSQL, MySQL, etc., which allows a file system to be mounted and read by multiple computers in a distributed environment.

-In this document, based on the previous document, we further replace the database from a single-user "SQLite" to a multi-user "cloud database", thus realizing a distributed file system that can be mounted on any computer on the network for reading and writing.
+In this document, a multi-user "cloud database" is used to replace the single-user "SQLite" database used in the previous document, aiming to implement a distributed file system that can be mounted on any computer on the network for reading and writing.

 ## Network Database

-The meaning of "Network Database" here refers to a database that allows multiple users to access it simultaneously over the network.
+The meaning of "Network Database" here refers to the database that allows multiple users to access it simultaneously through the network.
 From this perspective, the database can be simply divided into:

-1. **Standalone Database**: such databases are single file and usually only accessible on a single machine, such as SQLite, Microsoft Access, etc.
+1. **Standalone Database**: which is a single-file database and is usually only accessed locally, such as SQLite, Microsoft Access, etc.
-2. **Network Database**: such databases are usually complex multi-file structures that provide network-based access interfaces and support simultaneous multi-user access, such as Redis, PostgreSQL, etc.
+2. **Network Database**: which usually has complex multi-file structures, provides network-based access interfaces and supports simultaneous access by multiple users, such as Redis, PostgreSQL, etc.

 JuiceFS currently supports the following network-based databases.

 - **Key-Value Database**: Redis, TiKV
 - **Relational Database**: PostgreSQL, MySQL, MariaDB

-Different databases have different performance and stability, for example, Redis is an in-memory key-value database with excellent performance but relatively weak reliability, and PostgreSQL is a relational database with less performance than in-memory, but it is more reliable.
+Different databases have different performance and stability.
+For example, Redis is an in-memory key-value database with an excellent performance but a relatively weak reliability, while PostgreSQL is a relational database which is more reliable but has a less excellent performance than the in-memory database.

-We will write a special document about database selection.
+The document that specifically introduces how to select database will come soon.

 ## Cloud Database

-Cloud computing platforms usually have a wide variety of cloud database offerings, such as Amazon RDS for various relational database versions and Amazon ElastiCache for Redis-compatible in-memory database products.
-A multi-copy, highly available database cluster can be created with a simple initial setup.
+Cloud computing platforms usually offer a wide variety of cloud database, such as Amazon RDS for various relational database versions and Amazon ElastiCache for Redis-compatible in-memory database products, which allows to create a multi-copy and highly available database cluster by a simple initial setup.

-Of course, you can build your own database on the server if you wish.
+Of course, you can also build your own database on the server.

-For simplicity, here is an example of the Amazon ElastiCache for Redis.
-For a network database, the most basic information is the following 2 items.
+For simplicity, we take Amazon ElastiCache for Redis as an example.
+The most basic information of a network database consists of the following 2 items.

-1. **Database Address**: the access address of the database, the cloud platform may provide different links for internal and external networks.
+1. **Database Address**: the access address of the database; the cloud platform may provide different links for internal and external networks.
 2. **Username and Password**: authentication information used to access the database.

 ## Hands-on Practice